blog details

 Financial transactions are recorded on a day-to-day basis

-- Recording of the financial transactions on a daily basis, at proper places in the accounting books.
+• Recording of the financial transactions on a daily basis, at proper places in the accounting books.
 The record must mainly include the transaction date, description of transactions, and revenue received.
-A few accounting software also provides invoices as per the contractor's business.
+A few accounting software also provide invoices as per the contractor's business.

 Select the method of revenue recognition

-- General business would have revenue recognition simpler, as simply products or services is sold, while contractors would have a different business method.
+• General business would have revenue recognition simpler, as simply products or services are sold, while contractors would have a different business method.
 While doing accounting for contractors, methods like the Percentage of completion method, the complete contract method, etc., are some of the methods for revenue recognition.

 Using suitable accounting software